 Of course, a lot of folks still want to know why and how I got to Amsterdam.
 I wish I had a nickle for every person who has asked me, ¨Wait didn’t you just get married???¨ Yes, I did.
 Thanks for reminding me. /sarcasm.
 Turns out gay marriage leads to gay divorce.
 I guess that’s what we get for wanting inclusion in a flawed system.
 But my wedding was still the most beautiful day of my life, and I don’t regret that.

 As to the rumors I ran off with a love affair and went underground in Europe – that’s only mostly true.
-My wife did leave me, but I probably deserved it.
+My wife did break up with me, but I probably deserved it.
 Although we were polyamorous, I spent more time in NYC with other people and with OWS than with her.
-After that, I fucked up my life.
-Really badly.
-I also fucked over a lot of people – not on purpose, but just as heartbreaking.
-I walked out on a lot of people and was too anxious even to say goodbye.
+After that, I walked out on a lot of people and was too anxious even to say goodbye.
 My mental health was worse than ever before.
 I tried to kill myself.